Welcome to this new article dedicated to dips !

 Band Assisted Dips

-The goal is to put the rubber band on the bar for best assist and put your knees on it.
+The goal is to put the elastic band on the bar for best assist and put your knees on it.
 From there, it's exactly the same movement as what we saw before, you go down to the right angle stopping at the bottom because otherwise you can just bounce and it doesn't have any interest.

 My advice is to choose a band that allows you to do two or three sets of 5 to 10 repetitions in a row and as soon as you reach these 10 repetitions either you relax more the band so she gives you less support, or you switch to a thinner band until you no longer need tape at all.

 If you warm up well before training, that you go gradually and that you work well on the position of the active support of dips, you should be sufficiently ready and strengthened in order to be able to do it perfectly.
 However, one pain that is quite often associated with dips is pain in the sternum at bone level, ribs, or even collarbones.

 These pains are mainly present in young people aged 20 to 25 because ossification of the sternum is not yet completed, which makes it a little less thick.
 Putting a lot of pressure on it can actually create pain, it's also possible that it happens when you do too much at once, too often or when you put too much weight on yourself.
 If you have this kind of pain, it means you have to slow down.
 We replace that with other exercises that don't hurt and we wait a bit to finish growing and then it will be much better!